+For those on the Lecturer track: These areas shall include at minimum teaching and the service component referenced in article 21.2.
+NTTs whose teaching responsibilities have been reduced in favor of either scholarly responsibilities or higher-than-usual service responsibilities (see article 21.2.7) will be evaluated in all pertinent areas, in accordance with their assigned responsibilities.
+Voluntary performance by NTT faculty of service beyond the basic requirement, such as substantial committee work, shall be considered a positive contribution to the promotion file, but lack of service beyond the basic requirement shall not be deemed to detract from it;

+For those on the Clinical Lecturer Track in the College of Nursing and Health Sciences: These areas shall include teaching, clinical practice, and department/college service.
+Clinical faculty on the Clinical Lecturer Track whose teaching responsibilities have been reduced in favor of higher-than-usual service responsibilities (per article 21.2.7) will be evaluated in all pertinent areas, in accordance with their assigned responsibilities.

+For those on the Scholarship of Practice Track in the College of Nursing and Health Sciences: These areas shall include teaching, scholarship of practice, and department/college service.
+Clinical faculty on the Scholarship of Practice Track whose responsibilities have been reduced in favor of higher-than-usual scholarly or service responsibilities (per article 21.2.5) will be evaluated in all pertinent areas, in accordance with their assigned responsibilities.

-Promise of continuing professional development and achievement
+Promise of continuing professional development and achievement.

-Review Process: Candidates for promotion to the rank of Senior Lecturer or Senior Lecturer II shall follow this review process:
+21.12.3 Review Process: Candidates for promotion to the rank of Senior Lecturer/Clinical Senior Lecturer, Senior Lecturer II/Clinical Senior Lecturer II, Clinical Associate Professor, or Clinical Professor shall follow this review process:

-Candidates who believe they are eligible to apply for promotion consult with the Department Chair to confirm eligibility.
+Candidates who believe they are eligible to apply for promotion shall consult with the Department Chair, who in turn shall consult with the Dean/Provost, to confirm eligibility.

+Candidates must declare for promotion by the deadline date set in the Academic Master Calendar for the spring preceding the academic year in which the promotion will be reviewed.

-The candidate assembles a portfolio of accomplishments in his/her area(s) of responsibility, including a personal statement, a current curriculum vitae, and all other materials that he or she believes will be essential to an adequate consideration of the case and submits the portfolio to his/her Department Chair.
+The candidate shall assemble a portfolio of accomplishments in his/her area(s) of responsibility, including a personal statement, a current curriculum vitae, and all other materials that he or she believes will be essential to an adequate consideration of the case and submit the portfolio to his/her Department Chair by the first day of the Spring semester.

-If the candidate wishes to include in the portfolio letters of evaluation from scholars or professionals in other University departments or from outside the University, he/she supplies a list of such evaluators to the Department Chair with the portfolio.
-The Chair solicits evaluations from the individuals suggested by the candidate and may solicit evaluations from other relevant scholars and professionals.
+Candidates who wish to include in the portfolio letters of evaluation from scholars or professionals in other University departments or from outside the University shall supply a list of such potential evaluators to the Department Chair with the portfolio.
+The Chair shall solicit evaluations from the individuals suggested by the candidate and may solicit evaluations from other relevant scholars and professionals.